joshuargst/Machine-Learning-with-R-and-Python/Clustering/Clustering.md

 several plots of k values from 0-9 and assessing how well the clusters are defined in each.
 In the figure below, we notice that the k-values of 2, 3, and 4 do well to separate our unknown features and can be used as an appropriately selected k-value.
-It is likely that the segmentation into two groups defines individuals who do and do not have ADHD.
-With unsupervised learning, it is typically unknown what the clusters represent and a deeper dive into the information within each cluster is necessary to make that determination.
+With unsupervised learning, it is typically unknown what the clusters represent and a deeper dive into the information within each cluster is necessary to make that determination, Exercises like this may lead to clusters that help identify how to treat certain groups, maybe those who are likely to commit suicide vs. those who are not.
 This document will not dive into the specifics of each cluster arrangement.

 ``` r
 set.seed(2)